LassoSoft/LassoGuide/lasso_guide_source/operations/containers.rst

 .. member:: list->insert(value)

    These methods insert new elements into the list.
 Elements can be inserted at the beginning or the ending of the list.
-The `insert` method with no parameters inserts at the end of the list.
+The `~list->insert` method with no parameters inserts at the end of the list.

 .. member:: list->removeFirst()